IEA-Paris/IPSP/content/en/about.md

 ---
 version: 1
-title: About The Socioscope
+title: About IPSP
 ---

-**The Socioscope** platform maintains a searchable global directory of the scientific projects, initiatives and resources available on [the 17 goals of Sustainable Development](https://sdgs.un.org/goals) set by the United Nations.
+**IPSP** platform maintains a searchable global directory of the scientific projects, initiatives and resources available on [the 17 goals of Sustainable Development](https://sdgs.un.org/goals) set by the United Nations.

-The Socioscope is free, non-profit, public-funded, and GDPR compliant.
+IPSP is free, non-profit, public-funded, and GDPR compliant.

 Steered by an international [Scientific Advisory board](advisory_board), it counts among its [partner institutions](institutions) major scientific networks and institutes worldwide.